How to Install Replacement Slings For Patio Furniture

 8. Slide the slings onto the frame.
 Be sure to orient it properly.

 Before proceeding, make sure your rails are on the correct sides of the frame and in the same position as they were before you removed them.
 Starting with the excess length of the retaining rod, begin to slide the sling fabric through the rails.
-Make sure the Casual Refinishing.com tag is on the top or back part of your sling frame when you finish your installation as this can make a big difference depending on the width variations we were given when the sling was ordered.
+Make sure the Casual Refinishing.com tag is on the top and back part of your sling frame when you finish your installation as this can make a big difference depending on the width variations we were given when the sling was ordered.
 The sling rails on most chairs are not parallel, and depending on your initial measurements, this can make a big difference on the ease of install.

 9. Reinstall the sling rails.